jimburton/sudoku/README.md

 Note that some of the above functions only appear when you import `Data.List`.
 See also the general hints above.

-You might want to take a look at the exercises and answers on lists and list comprehensions.

 ### Positions and Finding Blanks